Lake Luzerne, New York: Features

 Woodward Hall was listed on the National Register of Historic Places in 2014.

-Lake Luzerne is also the home of the Painted Pony Rodeo, the award winning Nettle Meadow Cheese Shop offering Kunik cheese, and the Double "H" Ranch, founded by Charles R. Wood and the actor, Paul Newman.
-The ranch provides specialized programs and year-round support for children and their families dealing with life-threatening illnesses.
-The Ranch's purpose is to enrich their lives and provide camp experiences that are memorable, exciting, fun, empowering, physically safe and medically sound.
+Lake Luzerne is also the home of the award winning Nettle Meadow Cheese Shop offering Kunik cheese and the Double "H" Ranch, founded by Charles R. Wood and the actor, Paul Newman to offer programs and year-round support for children and their families dealing with life-threatening illnesses.

 Geography

 According to the United States Census Bureau, the town has a total area of 54.1 sqmi, of which 52.6 sqmi is land and 1.4 sqmi (2.66%) is water.

 The southern and western town lines are the border of Saratoga County and the Hudson River.
 The northern town boundary is the border with the town of Warrensburg.
 The eastern town line is the border with the towns of Queensbury and Lake George.

 Just north of the bridge across the Hudson, to Hadley, is the narrowest point of the entire Hudson River, Rockwell Falls.
 Just to the south is where the Sacandaga River meets the Hudson.